Reforestation in Kenya

 The following UN Sustainable Development Goals (SDGs) are being promoted with the help of this project:

-The Eroret School is run by John Kintalel, a Maasai who was one of 13 siblings and the only one allowed to go to school.
+The MAA Eroret School is run by John Kintalel, a Maasai who was one of 13 siblings and the only one allowed to go to school.
 Together with his wife Esther and a strong team of teachers, he runs the school, an agricultural project and this reforestation project.